OWASP/AppSecDC2019/program/call-for-papers.md

 * CfP Opens April 17, 2019
 * Review committee Announced May 1, 2019
 * CfP Closes May 31, 2019
-* Notification of submitters June 21, 2019
+* Notification of submitters July 1, 2019
+    * Due to volume of submissions, the notification date has been pushed back to July 1.
+We are sorry for any inconvenience.
-* Program announced  June 28, 2019
+* Program announced  July 8, 2019

 ## Speaking at Global AppSec